WesGough/MicrosoftSentinelPlaybooks/README.md

 *Ref 6: Virtual Machine Details Part 1*

 8) Next on Size select Standard_B1 or 1vcpu and 1 GiB of memory.
 You may have to change availability zones depending on which one you select.
-For Authentication, we are going to select Password then create a username and password.
+For Authentication, we are going to select Password and then create a username and password.
 Then select "Next: Disks" at the bottom.

 ![1](https://github.com/user-attachments/assets/83228e1e-ee76-42ff-a045-e2eed1d0152f)